billybobc1210/VigenereCracker/README.md

 Column 2: ZSJCOGOHZ
 Column 3: RNKLXLXYL
 ```
 each of these strings will be subject to frequency analysis.
-If we take the standard deviation of all the characters
+If we take the standard deviation of all the character
 frequencies in these strings, we should find that the standard deviation will be higher than similar strings constructed
-using the incorrect key length.
+using an incorrect key length.
+This is because the character frequency distribution should be basically the same as
+that of english, which is going to be less flat than an enciphered message that used multiple different alphabets to
+in the enciphering process.
 If we conjecture a range of key lengths and keep track of the best std dev score among
 them, the true key length should give the highest score.

 ### Determining the key.